terraref/tutorials/videos/second_walkthrough.md

 Field is passed over by large robot called a gantry.
 Lot of equipment in hanging box to collect many types of data.

+Gantry goes systematically over entire field once a day.
+Some sensors take data every day, like 9,000 images from RGB camera.
+Others more intermittently, like hyperspectral images, because of data space limits.

 *second slide* + *table*

 Sensors include: